timholy/SnoopCompile.jl/docs/src/bot.md

 ----------------------------------

-- Examples that call the package functions.
+- Add a `snoopCompile.jl` file under `deps/SnoopCompile`.
+The content of the file can be the examples that call the package functions:

 ```julia
 using SnoopCompile